Fury-Labs/furya/x/superfluid/README.md

 This minting is safe because we strict constrain the permissions of Bank (the module that burns and mints FURY) to do what it's designed to do.
-The authority is mediated through `mintOsmoTokensAndDelegate` and `forceUndelegateAndBurnOsmoTokens` keeper methods called by the `SuperfluidDelegate` and `SuperfluidUndelegate` message handlers for the tokens.
+The authority is mediated through `mintFuryTokensAndDelegate` and `forceUndelegateAndBurnFuryTokens` keeper methods called by the `SuperfluidDelegate` and `SuperfluidUndelegate` message handlers for the tokens.
 The hooks above that increase delegation and refresh delegation amounts also call this keeper method.